 Annual review is an important vehicle for monitoring candidate progress and for determining the candidate's readiness for the field experience designated for the upcoming academic year (e.g., Annual Review at Year One determines the candidates' readiness for PSY 800 Practicum in School Psychology: School-Based) or degree conferral.
 As part of this process, candidates meet with at least one faculty member for formal review of their progress in several areas.
 Prior to their meeting with faculty, candidates submit paperwork which includes course grades, and percent mastery of key assessment FEAP tasks and completed remediation plans as applicable.
 Participation in professional development, and candidate ratings of professional behaviors and skills by course instructors are reviewed and discussed.
-Strengths and weaknesses are identified and a continuous professional improvement plan is prepared for each candidate for implementation the following academic year, candidates must have a GPA of 3.0 or better, demonstrate 80% criterion mastery of course embedded tasks, demonstrate appropriate professional behavior (based on instructor ratings and faculty observations) and meet prerequisite coursework as outlined in field-based course descriptions.
+Strengths and weaknesses are identified and a continuous professional improvement plan is prepared for each candidate for implementation the following academic year.
+In order to be approved for the field experience designated for the following academic year, candidates must have a GPA of 3.0 or better, demonstrate 80% criterion mastery of course embedded tasks, demonstrate appropriate professional behavior (based on instructor ratings and faculty observations) and meet prerequisite coursework as outlined in field-based course descriptions.